Intelligent Document Processing in Accounting: A Practical Guide

 The Accounting Documents and Workflows Where IDP Pays Off First

 The strongest early IDP finance use cases are usually not the most complex documents.
 They are the finance workflows your team touches every week, where people still rekey the same fields, chase mismatches, and manually reshape data before it can move into Excel or an ERP.
-In accounting, the best first targets are recurring, rules-driven document streams with clear exception patterns, not rare edge cases that only appear once a quarter.
+For accounting teams, the best first targets are recurring, rules-driven document streams with clear exception patterns, not rare edge cases that only appear once a quarter.

 What separates a good pilot from a messy one is not the label on the document, but the shape of the work around it.